German military brothels in World War II: Eastern Europe

 The Foreign Ministry of the Polish government-in-exile issued a document on May 3, 1941, describing the mass kidnapping raids conducted in Polish cities with the aim of capturing young women, as young as 15, for sexual slavery at brothels run by the German military.
 On top of that, Polish girls as young as 15 – classified as suitable for slave labor and shipped to Germany – were sexually exploited by German men.
 In Brandenburg, two Polish Ostarbeiter teens who returned home to Kraków in advanced stage of pregnancy, reported to have been raped by German soldiers with such frequency that they were unable to perform any of the worker's designated labour.

-Łapanka, 1941 kidnapping raid in Warsaw's Żoliborz district.
-Selected young women were later forced into military brothels.

 The Swiss Red Cross mission driver Franz Mawick wrote in 1942 from Warsaw about what he saw: "Uniformed Germans ... gaze fixedly at women and girls between the ages of 15 and 25.
 One of the soldiers pulls out a pocket flashlight and shines it on one of the women, straight into her eyes.
 The two women turn their pale faces to us, expressing weariness and resignation.
 The first one is about 30 years old.
 'What is this old whore looking for around here?' – one of the three soldiers laughs.
 'Bread, sir' – asks the woman. ...
 'A kick in the ass you get, not bread' – answers the soldier.
 Owner of the flashlight directs the light again on the faces and bodies of girls. ...
 The youngest is maybe 15 years old ...
 They open her coat and start groping her with their lustfull paws.
 'This one is ideal for bed' – he says."

 Conditions in brothels were brutal.
 The women were often raped by up to 32 men per day; the visiting soldiers were allocated 15 minutes each at a nominal cost of 3 Reichsmarks per "session" between the hours of 2 p.m. and 8.30 p.m.
 Approximately 35,000 women and girls were forced to work in brothels, with each woman being made to service seven or more men per day.
 Those who were visibly pregnant were sometimes released, but would not go back to their families, so as not to shame them.

 In the Soviet Union, women were kidnapped by German forces for prostitution as well; one report by International Military Tribunal writes: "in the city of Smolensk the German Command opened a brothel for officers in one of the hotels into which hundreds of women and girls were driven; they were mercilessly dragged down the street by their arms and hair."

 Yugoslavian women were reportedly placed into brothels, and a 1941 document from the Osijek archives discussing plans for multiple brothels in Osijek, as well as the required sanitation procedures, has also been found.